thirawat27/DuckDNS-Connector/README.md

 ## Features

--   **Automatic Updates:** Runs in the background and checks your IP address at a user-defined interval.
+-   **Automatic Updates :** Runs in the background and checks your IP address at a user-defined interval.
--   **System Tray Integration:** Manages all operations from a convenient icon in your system tray, staying out of your way.
+-   **System Tray Integration :** Manages all operations from a convenient icon in your system tray, staying out of your way.
--   **Smart Updates:** Only sends an update request to DuckDNS when your public IP address has actually changed, preventing unnecessary API calls.
+-   **Smart Updates :** Only sends an update request to DuckDNS when your public IP address has actually changed, preventing unnecessary API calls.
--   **Modern UI:** A clean and simple settings panel with a dark theme, built with standard Python libraries.
+-   **Modern UI :** A clean and simple settings panel with a dark theme, built with standard Python libraries.
--   **Notifications:** Optional desktop notifications for successful updates or errors.
+-   **Notifications :** Optional desktop notifications for successful updates or errors.
--   **Built-in Port Checker:** Includes a utility to test if a specific port on your domain is open and accessible from the internet, which is perfect for checking if your service (like a web or game server) is correctly configured.
+-   **Built-in Port Checker :** Includes a utility to test if a specific port on your domain is open and accessible from the internet, which is perfect for checking if your service (like a web or game server) is correctly configured.
--   **Help & Port Forwarding Guide:** An integrated guide that explains the basics of firewalls and port forwarding to help new users with their initial network setup.
+-   **Help & Port Forwarding Guide :** An integrated guide that explains the basics of firewalls and port forwarding to help new users with their initial network setup.
--   **Lightweight & Simple:** Just enter your DuckDNS domain and token, and the app handles the rest.
+-   **Lightweight & Simple :** Just enter your DuckDNS domain and token, and the app handles the rest.

 ---

 ## Installation

-You can easily install DuckDNS Connector on your Windows machine by following these steps:
+You can easily install DuckDNS Connector on your Windows machine by following these steps :

-1.  **Download the Installer:**
+1.  **Download the Installer :**
     *   Go to the [**Releases**](https://github.com/thirawat27/DuckDNS-Connector/releases) page of this repository.
     *   Download the latest `DuckDNS-Connector-vX.X.X-Setup.exe` file.

-2.  **Run the Installer:**
+2.  **Run the Installer :**
     *   Double-click the downloaded `.exe` file.
     *   Windows Defender SmartScreen might show a warning because it's a new application.
 If this happens, click on `More info` and then `Run anyway`.
     *   Follow the on-screen instructions.
 You can choose to have the application start automatically when you log in to Windows.